 Scholarship and Work-Study Programs

 First Aid Arts aims to make our training offerings as accessible as we can.
-With the help of generous donors we are able to provide a limited number of scholarships or work-study positions.
+We have 10 scholarships and 2 work-study positions for each of our upcoming trainings in August.
 Our intention in underwriting these costs is to increase access and diversity at our trainings, particularly to individuals providing services to underserved/underrepresented portions of our population.

 We appreciate your interest in applying for a scholarship or work-study volunteer position to attend a First Aid Arts training.
 Please take a few minutes to read through this page and determine which option is best for you.

-Scholarship recipients are required to pay a minimum of $125 for any two-day training registration.
+Scholarship recipients will receive a 50% discount from the option 1 price on our sliding scale.
 Please note that we are only able to provide partial scholarships at this time.
-If you receive a scholarship and are unable to pay the $125 minimum required, we will help direct you towards other ways of raising funds for your registration.
+If you receive a scholarship and are unable to pay the minimum required, we will help direct you towards other ways of raising funds for your registration.
 Scholarship funds may only be applied to the registration fee and are not transferrable.

 Criteria for Scholarship Eligibility

 To be considered for a First Aid Arts scholarship we recommend that you: